Troubleshooting High Availability

-High availability configurations can be complex, and with so many different ways to configure a failover cluster, it can be tricky to get things working properly.
-In this section, some common (and not so common) problems will be discussed and hopefully solved for the majority of cases.
+High availability configurations can be complex, and with numerous different ways to configure a failover cluster, it can be tricky to get things working properly.
+This section discusses common problems and solutions for the majority of cases.
 If issues are still present after consulting this section, there is a dedicated HA/CARP/VIPs board on the Netgate Forum.

 Before proceeding, take the time to check all members of the HA cluster to ensure that they have consistent configurations.
 Often, it helps to walk through the example setup, double checking all of the proper settings.
 Repeat the process on the secondary node, and watch for any places where the configuration must be different on the secondary.
 Be sure to check the CARP status (Check CARP status) and ensure CARP is enabled on all cluster members.